Find a practice area

 - interested in helping businesses develop and comply with the law

 - a good writer and enjoy drafting precise language

 - a contingent thinker – you like the game of “what if?” of “if, then”

-- would enjoy working with small businesses or entrepreneurs
+- would enjoy working with businesses or entrepreneurs

 - would like to eventually work as corporate or in-house counsel

-- would enjoy the bulk of your practice taking place outside the courtroom
+- would enjoy your practice taking place outside the courtroom

 Pathway to a corporate/transactional law job: